[Last updated 8 July 2020, not all charts]

 Here is Sundays:

-Here’s another look at relative time of day traffic volumes for March and most of April:
+Here’s another look at relative time of day traffic volumes for March through to June:

 If you look closely (no, your eyes are not losing focus!) you can see:

-- Significant reductions after schools finished on 23 March
+- Significant volume reductions after schools finished on 23 March

 - A surge in traffic on 9 April – the Thursday before Good Friday